Updated May 25, 2023

-This Agreement, and the broader term “Account” defined above, apply collectively to no more than one primary or “Money Plan Account” and one secondary or “Cash Stash Account”.
+This Agreement, and the broader term “Account” defined above, apply collectively to no more than one “Money Plan Account” and one “Cash Stash Account”.
 Your Cash Stash Account will be governed by the terms of this Agreement, including such additional limits on deposits and withdrawals as set forth in Sections 3.1 and 3.5.

 When you see the words “we,” “us,” or “our” in this Agreement, it refers to the Bank, the Program Partner acting as agent for the Bank, and any of the Bank’s affiliates, successors, assignees, agents or service providers.
 When you see the words “you” or “your,” it refers to you, the owner of the Account, as well as your personal representatives, executors, administrators, and successors.